mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 Scanian male will average 1.8m in height and weights approximately 80 kilograms.
 A Female averages about 1.6m and 68 kilograms.
-Height-to-weight ratio for males is 45 kg per metre thereby increasing muscular capacity.
+Height-to-weight ratio for males is 45 kg per meter thereby increasing muscular capacity.
 The Solomani geneers decided to use a planet in the Dagudashaag sector [0935], which they called Gaea, for their experimentation.
 To endure the